Amazon EC2 instance root device volume - Amazon Elastic Compute Cloud

 5. Reattach the Amazon EBS volumes to the new instance.

-Choose an AMI by root device type
+Choose an AMI by root volume type

 The AMI that you specify when you launch your instance determines the type of root device volume that your instance has.
 You can view AMIs by root device type using one of the following methods.